realworldocaml/book/en/prologue.md

 do follow the installation instructions in [xref](#installation) carefully.

-At this stage, the Windows operating system is also unsupported, and only Mac OS X, Linux, FreeBSD and OpenBSD can be expected to work reliably.
-We realize this is a concern; there are no fundamental barriers to Windows support, but we're focussed on getting the main content finished before getting stuck into the porting effort.
+At this stage, the Windows operating system is unsupported, and only Mac OS X, Linux, FreeBSD and OpenBSD can be expected to work reliably.
+We realize this is a concern; there are no fundamental barriers to Windows support, but we're focused on getting the main content finished before getting stuck into the porting effort.

 </note>